sharkwouter/psp-sdl2-tff-example/README.md

 # Jewels SDL texture loading test

-This code shows a simple SDL2 example which runs on PSP and Linux.
+This code shows a simple SDL2 example which runs on PSP, VITA and Linux.
 It uses texture rendering to draw a BMP image.
 This makes it easier to test if there are any issues with SDL2 for PSP.

 ## Building